 Organization of sports activities at the main Campus, Kelaniya is done by its Physical Education Unit.
 Sports conducted by the Physical Education Unit include Volleyball, Badminton, Rugby football, Basketball, Athletics, Netball, Hockey, Elle, Swimming, Tennis, Table Tennis, Cricket, Wrestling, Weight lifting, Football, Judo, Carrom, Chess and Taekwondo.
-Medical students also can participate in organized training programmes in these events.
+Students at Faculty of Medicine also can participate in organized training programmes in these events.

 Every year a special programme is conducted to introduce sports activities to new entrants.
 All new entrants are requested to fill in New Entrant's Sports Information form and submit it to the Director, Physical Education Unit.